 The report found the following: “While the agency collected, or recovered, $839 million in overpayments in fiscal year 2010, monies still owed by beneficiaries grew by $225 million that same year, and cumulative DI overpayment debt reached $5.4 billion.”

-These overpayments are most often the result of the agency not having timely information about beneficiaries’ earnings.
+These overpayments are often the result of the agency not having timely information about beneficiaries’ earnings.
 Many people who have returned to work may no longer qualify for disability payments but fail to report their income and continue receiving monthly checks.

-In an article out this week, The Center for Public Integrity says that the SSA doesn’t have a solid enough system for monitoring changes in beneficiaries’ incomes, instead relying on an annual report from the Internal Revenue Service.
+In an article this week, The Center for Public Integrity says that the SSA doesn’t have a solid enough system for monitoring changes in beneficiaries’ incomes, instead relying on an annual report from the Internal Revenue Service.

 “We use many tools to assist us in collecting overpayments—benefit withholding, repayment arrangements, and external collection agencies,” an SSA official wrote in response to the report.
 “We pursue other options to prevent overpayments from occurring … We are also pursuing legislative changes.”